otacke/h5p-todo/README.md

 ### DONE as new content type <strike>Interactive Video: Chapter Marks</strike>
 <strike>YouTube added a chapter feature by using the description for marks.
 Check if it is possible to retrieve those and use them to build chapters in H5P automatically.</strike>

+### DONE <strike>3D model display</strike>
+<strike>It might be an interesting option to have a "3D image" content type that takes a standard 3D model file as input (research: what's standard?) and just displays it with some basic interaction options such as rotating or zooming.
+I bet there's already an open implementation for that (based on ThreeJS) that could be wrapped and used in H5P.</strike>